Debate on "Is the Infrastructure Sector Really Necessary?"

 OSS is known to be developed by developers such as:

-Software that large companies open source for their own commercial purposes in order to gain market share and beat competitors (Android, Chrome, Kubernetes, VSCode, etc.)
+Software that large companies open source for their own commercial purposes to gain market share and beat competitors (Android, Chrome, Kubernetes, VSCode, etc.)

 Companies run OSS and acquire paying customers through open sourcing (ElasticSearch, Nginx, MySQL, Cassandra, etc.)